shaunagm/WelcomeBot/README.md

 <code>
 ./bin/coverage run test_bot.py
+./bin/coverage html
 </code>

+You can then see the results in `htmlcov/index.html`.

 _Note_: You will likely need to install coverage.
 The above command assumes you have installed it to a virtual environment.
-If you haven't, the command to use is: <code>coverage run test_bot.py</code>
+If you haven't, use `coverage` instead of `bin/coverage`, for example: <code>coverage run test_bot.py</code>

 ## How to help

 The [issue tracker](https://github.com/shaunagm/oh-irc-bot/issues?state=open) lists improvements we want to make.
+Tasks that are better for newcomers are labelled [first task](https://github.com/shaunagm/WelcomeBot/labels/first%20task).

 I strongly encourage you to contact me and say hello before you get started (I am shauna on the #openhatch IRC).
 Please feel free to submit pull requests to address these issues.
 If you're not familiar with how to do this using github, see [here](https://openhatch.org/wiki/Git_Basics).
 You can also always ask me for help or  clarification.

 ## Credit

 This bot was adapted from code found [here](http://wiki.shellium.org/w/Writing_an_IRC_bot_in_Python).

-Also [this](http://docs.python.org/2/library/queue.html) has been very helpful.